CEA-LIST/Moirai/NOTES.md

 Moirai CRDT framework.
 Some of these notes may be outdated or no longer relevant, but they are preserved for reference and historical context.

+## Issues

+- Cloning the `origin_id` is expensive.
+- Computing the column-wise minimum of a matrix clock is expensive.
+- Merging two vector clocks is expensive.
+- Logging

 ## The Event Graph

 Currently, in the Rust framework, CRDT operations are stored in an event graph—a